WHO WE ARE

 VICE PRESIDENT, GROWTH & STRATEGY

-Jeffery “Scott” Baum joined Elbit Systems of America in 2020 as Vice President of Strategy and Growth.
-Mr. Baum has extensive experience in the defense industry and is responsible for leading the development of multi-year strategic growth plans for the company.
+Jeffery “Scott” Baum joined Elbit America in 2020 as Vice President of Strategy and Growth.
+He has extensive experience in the defense industry and is responsible for leading the development of multi-year strategic growth plans for the company across both the Defense and Commercial portfolios.

-Prior to joining Elbit Systems of America, Mr. Baum served as the Principal Director, Office of Industrial Policy for the Under Secretary of Defense for Acquisition & Sustainment.
-In this role, he led multiple initiatives to ensure secure and innovative capabilities for both current and future warfighting requirements.
-He also led a strategic initiative to invest in and expand manufacturing capacity and capability in the United States.
-Previously, Mr. Baum held leadership and program management positions in the U.S. Air Force and Navy.
+Prior to joining Elbit America, Scott served as the Principal Director, Office of Industrial Policy for the Under Secretary of Defense for Acquisition & Sustainment.
+In this role, he led multiple initiatives to expand industrial capacity and secure critical technology supporting current and future warfighting requirements.
+Scott played a critical role across the interagency as a Defense Senior Executive detailed to Health and Human Services to scale the US Industrial Base in response to COVID.
+During his time in government he led multiple campaigns that expanded manufacturing capacity in the United States and with close U.S. partners and allies.

 SENIOR VICE PRESIDENT, AIRBORNE SOLUTIONS